 Are you trying to figure out the best baby food for your child?
 Introducing solid foods to your baby is one of the most exciting milestones in your baby’s first year of life, so you want to pick the right food.

 Between 4-6 months of age, you have to decide when it’s time to add solid foods as a supplement to breastmilk or formula feeding.
+Now, among the supplement for your baby, you need to add solid food.
 Not all baby food is created equal.

 Is it food you pick really that important?